Azure/cloud-scale-data-for-devs-guide/docs/security.md

 # Security in Azure Cosmos DB

 Security is a critical concern for any system.
-Azure Cosmos DB offers various options for keeping your data safe and controlling who can access it.
+Azure Cosmos DB offers various options for keeping your data safe and for controlling who can access it.

 ## Access data with keys

-When you create an Azure Cosmos DB account, it contains a set of keys for *read-write* access and a set of *read only* keys.
+Your Azure Cosmos DB account contains a set of keys for *read-write* access and a set of *read only* keys.
 If you're developing with keys, you need to secure those credentials so that they don't accidentally make it into source control.
 This guide outlines options for controlling keys rather than storing key values in `application.properties`.

 If you must work with keys: